arvin09/Gulp-Biolerpate/README.md

 Note : Make sure you have node install on you machine

-Download this project place all your script files inside the below folder
+Download this repository place all your script files inside the below folder
 ```bash
 src/scripts
 ```